New York City Watershed

 Public Comment Period open on draft revisions to NYC’s 2007 Filtration Avoidance Determination

 After extensive review of New York City's (NYC) watershed protection program, the New York State Department of Health (NYSDOH), in consultation with USEPA Region 2, released the draft revisions to NYC's 2007 Filtration Avoidance Determination (FAD) for the Catskill/Delaware Water System.
-The public comment period is open until November 15, 2013.
-EPA encourages the public to review the document and submit comments to the NYSDOH.
+The public comment period closed on November 15, 2013.
+NYSDOH/EPA are currently working on the Response to Comments Document and the Final FAD Revision.

 NYSDOH Press Release for the Draft FAD | NYSDOH FAD Web Page

 The New York City watershed covers some 1,900 square miles in the Catskill Mountains and the Hudson River Valley.
 The watershed is divided into two reservoir systems: the Catskill/Delaware watershed west of the Hudson River and the Croton watershed east of the Hudson.
 Together, the systems deliver approximately 1.4 billion gallons of water each day to nearly 9 million people in New York City and Westchester Orange, Putnam and Ulster counties.

 The Catskill Water Supply System, completed in 1927, and the Delaware Water Supply System, completed in 1967, provide about 90 percent of New York’s water supply.
 The combined Catskill/Delaware watershed cover 1,600 square miles.
 Drinking water from the Catskill/Delaware system is of high quality and is delivered to New York consumers unfiltered.